Management Promotion of Fair Operating Practices

 Pursuing Promotional Activities

-Additionally, following the application of the Guidelines for Provision of Sales Information on Prescription Drugs, which sets forth a standard for appropriate sales information provision activities for ethical drugs by the Ministry of Health, Labour and Welfare, we added an advisory function to the Appropriate Supervisory Committee, which until now had been an advisory body for creating promotional materials, and for sales information provision activities to promote the proper use of ethical pharmaceutical drugs.
+Additionally, in accordance with the Guidelines for Provision of Sales Information on Prescription Drugs, which sets forth a standard for appropriate sales information provision activities for ethical drugs by the Ministry of Health, Labour and Welfare, we have instituted our own Rules for Activities to Provide Sales Information on Ethical Drugs.
+Further, we have established the Appropriate Supervisory Committee that includes committee members from outside the company and is intended to provide advice on promotional materials and on the activities of the department that supervises the provision of sales information, and are working to promote the appropriate use of ethical drugs.

-Further, for lectures that serve as opportunities to promote ethical drugs, we create booklets to explain lecture standards for presenters and carefully explain these standards to presenters in advance, thus ensuring the appropriateness of lectures at the Mitsubishi Tanabe Pharma Group.
+For lectures that serve as opportunities to promote ethical drugs, we use explanatory materials to provide careful explanations to presenters in advance, thus ensuring the appropriateness of lectures at the Mitsubishi Tanabe Pharma Group.

 Ensuring Transparency